University of Dhaka: Student life

-University of Dhaka ground is the official stadium of the University of Dhaka.
+The University of Dhaka Ground is the official stadium of the University of Dhaka.
 It hosts many inter-collegiate and intra-collegiate sports tournaments at inter-city and national levels.

-Intramural and extramural program
+Intramural and extramural programmes

-Directorate organizes and conducts inter-departmental and inter-hall tournaments, individual hall athletics, Dhaka University athletics, and inter-university games and sports.
+The directorate organises and conducts inter-departmental and inter-hall tournaments, individual hall athletics, Dhaka University athletics, and inter-university games and sports.
 Students participate in national championships in games and sports for which prior training and coaching are offered.